oznogon/gattaibushido-public/rules/04_advanced_play.md

 # Advanced: Pilot Evolution

+> "Evolution happens when the rider and his armor become one." - El Dora Five

 As your Pilots complete missions and follow their personal hopes and dreams, they learn important **Lessons** which can unlock valuable **Evolutions**, increasing their mechanical prowess and versatility in play.